perwin/imfit/tests/README.md

 the parent directory for how to run unit tests; the actual unit-test header files are found in the `../unit_test` directory.)

-**Note:** The reference text files and FITS images are tuned for development work on a Mac (i.e., with Mac OS X/macOS); minor differences in numerical output will probably occur on a Linux system, due to the vagaries of how floating-point numbers are handled.
-A partial (and very incomplete) attempt to deal with this involves separate images in the `osx/` and `linux/` subdirectories
+**Note:** The reference text files and FITS images are mostly tuned for development work on a Mac.
+Minor differences in numerical output will occur on a Linux system, and on x86-64 vs arm64 versions of macOS, due to the vagaries of how floating-point numbers are handled.
+A partial attempt to deal with this involves separate images in the `osx/` and `linux/` subdirectories, and the different os+architecture subdirectories inside `imfit_reference/`.